radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ### PSK Authentication

-Once the source IP has been verified to be allowed for this particular client, the server authenticates the TLS connection via the PSK taken from the client definition.
+Once the source IP address has been verified to be allowed for this particular client, the server authenticates the TLS connection via the PSK taken from the client definition.
 If the PSK is verified, the server then accepts the connection, and proceeds with RADIUS/TLS as per {{RFC6614}}.

 If the PSK is not verified, then the server MUST close the connection.
 While TLS provides for fallback to other authentication methods such as client certificates, there is no reason for a client to be configured simultaneously with multiple authentication methods.